truegoodcraft/business_project/README.md

 python app.py --status
 ```

+### 🔐 Plugin configuration

+Each integration plugin now declares the environment variables it needs in
+`plugins/<name>/config.schema.json`.
+To configure credentials locally:

+1. Copy the checked-in `plugin.secrets.example.env` file to
+   `plugin.secrets.local.env` within the same plugin directory.
+2. Provide values only for the keys listed in the corresponding
+   `config.schema.json` file.

+The local secrets files are gitignored so that credentials stay on your
+machine, while the schema keeps the whitelist of supported variables obvious.

 ### Notion setup

 Create a **Sources** database in Notion to catalog linked systems alongside the inventory tracker.
 Configure these lean properties: